JoeApocaLips/Void-Fragments/README.md

 No sentence is copied from Beckett’s published works.
 Every line is generated from scratch using a system of linguistic constraints, weighted lexicons, and poetic filters.
 The source code that produced this volume is included in the appendix not as documentation, but as a score: a set of instructions for a voice that cannot stop, even when it has nothing left to utter.
 — Joe ApocaLips, November 2025.

+>“The void does not answer.
+It listens.”
+>— Jean Baudrillard, Cool Memories.

 ##
 <p align="center">
   <img src="logo.gif" width="400" alt="Void Fragments" />